Community Action Networks

 General information follows, and more complete information can be found in the links above.

-In 2018, CANs will receive $2,500 from the City of Greater Sudbury for general operating expenses.
+CANs receive $2,500 from the City of Greater Sudbury for general operating expenses.
 Approved projects, events, and activities are covered by City liability insurance and supported by the City.
 CANs must submit an annual report, which includes financial statements, to the City in order to receive yearly funding.

 We establish subcommittees in order to run projects or activities, which report to the Executive, and which may have non-CAN volunteers or resources.
 These activities are usually funded through donations or fundraising.
 Because we are not registered, we do not qualify for many of the grants that are available, and usually work through a partner to apply for these types of grants.